University of Ottawa Retirement Pension Plan

 If upon termination of employment, retirement, or death, member contributions plus interest are greater than fifty percent (50%) of the value of their earned pension, these ''excess contributions'' can be refunded to the member or transferred to a registered retirement savings plan (RRSP) subject to the requirements of the Income Tax Act (ITA).

 Buy-back or transfer of service from another employer

 Members of the Plan may be able to buy back previous service or transfer service from another employer to the UOPP.

 Service Buy-backs (a few examples)

-- years of University service where the member could have contributed but did not;
+- previous years of University service where the member could have contributed but did not;

-- years of University service where the member contributed, but then received a refunded to;
+- previous years of University service where the member contributed, but then received a refunded to;

-- periods of leave without pay with no pension contributions;
+- previous periods of leave without pay with no pension contributions;

 - periods of parental leave or special educational leave with no pension contributions;

-- Additional service following a transfer of service from another employer where there were not enough funds to recognize the full period in the University of Ottawa Pension Plan.
+- additional service following a transfer of service from another employer where funds were not sufficient to recognize the full period in the University of Ottawa Pension Plan.